ankitwal/ssm-tester/README.md

 * does my application subnet have a route table attached with routes to the database subnet

-These tests may essentially be a repeat of the configuration specified in our Infrastructure declarative code and does not validate the behaviour we want to guarantee in our infrastructure.
+These tests may essentially be a repeat of the configuration specified in our Infrastructure declarative code and do not validate the behaviour we want to guarantee in our infrastructure.
 Instead it would be better if we could write tests to validate **behaviour**:
-* does my provisioned infrastructure allow my application EC2 instances to connect via TCP to my RDS endpoint.
+* does my provisioned infrastructure allow my application EC2 instances to connect via TCP to my RDS endpoint
     * this would ideally validate that the configuration for security groups, subnets, NACLs, route tables cumulatively allows this behaviour.
 * can my provisioned instance pull a required secret from secrets manager
     * this would validate that required networking configuration + IAM Instance Profile + Role configuration cumulatively allows for this behaviour

-ssm-tester enables users to write automated tests that validate behaviour so infrastructure engineering teams do not have to wait for application teams to report broken infrastructure or worse wait for incidents in production.
+ssm-tester enables users to write automated tests that validate behaviour, so infrastructure engineering teams do not have to wait for application teams to report broken infrastructure, or worse, wait for incidents in production.

 ## Quick Start